Swedish fashion – a story of substance and style

 - Wear-forever fashion is the order of the day at By Enzell as well.
 This newcomer is based in the beautiful province of Jämtland in the very centre of Sweden.
 Designer and founder Agneta Enzell serves up a carefully developed “wardrobe of basics” – designed to be combined endlessly.

 To continue the count of sustainable Swedish fashion brands, Stockholm-based Deadwood uses vintage leather jackets to create new ones.
 Its cool, biker-style jackets are sought after by men and women alike, and there are irresistible kids versions, too.
-Also consider hot new labels Self Cinema and Stand Studio when setting out to build an environmentally-responsible, yet fashion-forward, wardrobe.
+Also consider hot new label Stand Studio when setting out to build an environmentally-responsible, yet fashion-forward, wardrobe.

 Fashion-tech start-up Atacac makes clothing digitally, using high-tech CLO software to eliminate unnecessary production sampling.
 Most garments are unisex and made to order – therefore safeguarding from overstock – in Atacac’s Gothenburg-based micro factory.